Akiskaloz/learning_seleniumBase/README.md

 # learning_seleniumBase
-This is a project of learning web-automation with seleniumbase and CI/CD tools
+This is a project of learning web-automation with seleniumbase and report integration with Jira